Teach Thailand Corps

 Our Background and Vision

-Alongside the university, Dr. Nirund established The American-Thai Foundation and Yonok Foundation, which have continued to improve Thailand’s education beyond the scope of the Yonok University.
+Alongside the university, Dr. Nirund established The American-Thai Foundation and Yonok Foundation, which have continued to improve Thailand’s education beyond the scope of Yonok University.
 The American-Thai Foundation and Yonok Foundation support scholarships, educational exchanges, advocacy, and literacy campaigns.

-Now, Dr. Nirund has turned his attention to empowering Thai students through English by placing American teachers in underserved schools throughout Thailand.
+Now, Dr. Nirund has turned his attention to empowering Thai students through English proficiency by placing American teachers in underserved schools throughout Thailand.
 Dr. Nirund’s mission is to provide Thai students with the level of language skills that decades ago opened the doors to the pursuit of his dreams.
 Motivated by their own dreams and endowed with English skills, these students will have the potential to create strong relations between Thailand and foreign countries, and to become leaders to make positive changes in their home communities.

 Teacher Recruitment